🔥 -20% with code NOLIMIT 🔥

 In the case of CBD, it's a little different, because this hydrogenation is not natural, but produced in a laboratory.
 The process used for this is over a century old.
 It is widely used in the food and cosmetics industries, notably on oils.
 This is the process used to create margarine.
 Hydrogenation produces a kind of butter from vegetable oil.

 Nevertheless, although the process is safe, any chemical manipulation can leave undesirable residues, such as traces of heavy metals.
 These residues must be properly removed from the compound at the end of the process.
-That's why we always advise you to buy this type of product onlyfrom trusted retailers.
+What's more, the latest results suggest that the molecule may be harmful or even addictive over the long term.

 Effects and potential medical applications